SerapKayacan/E-commerce/README.md

 ```

 - **GET** `http://e-commerce.test:8080/api/order/{id}`
-  Retrieve details of a specific order by its ID.
+  Retrieve details of a specific order by its ID/5.
   **Response:**
   ```json